-Top 10 Best iPhone 8 Cases
+Top 10 Best iPhone 8 Cases 2018: Which Is Right for You?

 Want to see even more case options for your iPhone 8?
 You can browse more iPhone cases here.
 You can also follow Heavy’s coverage of the iPhone 8 release here.

-1. Speck Presidio Ultra iPhone 8 Case
+1. Spigen Tough Armor iPhone 8 Case

-Speck cases have always been applauded for their style first and their defensive capabilities second.
+Spigen is one of the most popular phone case manufacturers around – and for a good reason.

-That is no more thanks to Speck’s new Presidio Ultra protective case, debuting for the iPhone 8.
+Their cases are lightweight, durable, and always reasonably priced.
+The Tough Armor case is no exception, offering powerful dual layer protection for under $20.

-Buy the Speck Presidio Ultra iPhone 8 Case here.
+Buy the Spigen Tough Armor iPhone 8 Case here.

-2. X-Doria Dash iPhone 8 Case
+2. X-Doria Defense Shield iPhone 8 Case

-X-Doria’s Dash is a protective case that shields your phone from drops and scratches without sacrificing the iPhone 8’s naturally slim and colorful design.
+X-Doria’s Defense Shield is a protective case that safeguards your phone from drops and scratches without sacrificing the iPhone 8’s naturally slim design.

-Its back plate exudes class with its faux leather backing and clear upper section.
-Its front side protects your screen 4.6-inch with a raised bezel.
+Its back plate exudes class with its clear back and angular colored accents.
+Its front side protects your 4.6-inch screen with a raised bezel.

-Its corners are air cushioned as well, meaning that the X-Doria Dash has you covered on all sides.
+Its corners are air cushioned as well, meaning that the X-Doria Defense Shield has you covered on all sides.

 Buy the X-Doria Dash iPhone 8 Case here.